uhop/dcl-site/source/2.x/docs/bases/mixer/index.md

 ---
 layout: page
 title: "Mixer"
-date: 2012-07-29 13:55
+date: 2017-06-08 13:55
 comments: false
 sharing: true
 footer: true
 ---

+*Version 2.x*

 `Mixer` is a simple base class that mixes properties from its only argument directly on its instance.
 It can be used to add new properties, or override existing properties on an instance including methods. `Mixer` is very simple yet extremely powerful, when used correctly.

-It can be included with following commands:

-{% codeblock Include Mixer lang:js %}
-// node.js
-var Mixer = require("dcl/bases/Mixer");
-...

-// AMD (code)
-require(["dcl/bases/Mixer"], function(Mixer){
-  ...
-});

-// AMD (definition)
-define(["dcl/bases/Mixer"], function(Mixer){
-  ...
-});
-{% endcodeblock %}
+It is defined in `dcl/bases/Mixer.js`.

 ## Description